thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 When editing the website , Xinyan and I organised the times we would be editing.
 This way it would prevent double editing and bottlenecks, delaying progress.

-Not much conflict arose other than varying opinions on design choice for notebooks and website, all of these were brought up formally in meetings and decided on at the time.
+Not much conflict arose other than varying opinions on design choice for notebooks and website, all of these were brought up formally in meetings and resolved.

  ---